 The Thurston Food System Council merged with Thurston Thrives Food Action Team, and Thurston Asset Building Coalition Food Hub early in 2016, in order to streamline and align efforts around common interests relating to food.
 To reflect these changes as well as the addition of neighboring counties and a broader approach to food systems, we changed our name to the South Sound Food System Network (SSFSN).

-The South Sound Food System Network meets the first Wednesday from 9:30-11:30AM at the Thurston Conservation District.
+The South Sound Food System Network meets the first Wednesday from 9:30-11:30AM at the Thurston County Public Health and Social Services Department.
 You are invited to join us!

 Our mission is to grow a vibrant local food economy, ensure broad access to healthy foods, and steward the environment in the South Sound.

 A thriving food system where everyone in our community enjoys and values food that is healthy, nourishing, local, affordable, culturally appropriate, sustainably produced and wisely managed.

 - We collaborate with SSFSN partners to integrate food security, economic development, and environmental stewardship goals.